 The EDAR technology uses principles similar to space satellites to detect and quantify gases in the earth’s atmosphere using lasers and the Differential Absorption Spectroscopy LiDAR (DiAL) method.

 EDAR's R2 Accuracy: An “r squared” of one means a perfect fit and, an "r squared" of zero indicates no fit.

 CO = 0.996

 CH4 = 0.983

 A report is generated by EDAR for every vehicle detected and evaluated.
-EDAR captures a 2D image of the vehicle and plume as well as the license plate, date, time, speed, acceleration, temperature, barometric pressure, humidity, wind speed, a pass or fail indication, and an actual image of the vehicle itself.
+EDAR captures a 2D image of the vehicle and plume as well as the license plate, date, time, speed, acceleration, temperature, barometric pressure, humidity, wind speed and a real-time pass or fail indication.

 The laser-based EDAR device captures a 2D image and a 3D multispectral image of the entire exhaust plume, while license-plate-recognition technology identifies the subject vehicle as it passes by the EDAR unit.
 Specialized imaging is a capability unique to the EDAR technology that is unavailable with alternative remote-testing technologies.